destapi/extags/docs/_jewels/mvel-knowledge-base.md

 ## MVEL Projection

-This section will contain a collection of MVEL references and tips that would be very handy to have quick access to.
+This section will contain a collection of MVEL references and tips that would be very handy to have rapid access to.

 ```@{($ in todos if $.done == true).size()}```